bhavneetbansal69-lang/Induction-program/README.md

 * The day ended with an insightful lecture by Dr. Lakhvir Singh Khanna Sir, who introduced us to the Centre for Multifaceted Learning and the NPTEL platform.
 I learned how important it is to build skills outside of academics and how these platforms can support our personal and professional growth.

 * Overall, Day 6 was very informative and inspiring.
 It gave me motivation to improve myself in both academic and non-academic areas.
+## Day 7
+* Day 7 began with an insightful lecture by Dr. Parminder Singh, the Dean of Student Welfare.
+He warmly welcomed us and gave a detailed introduction to the college's vibrant student life.
+He talked about the various student clubs that operate within the campus and the wide range of activities and events organized by them every year.
+From cultural festivals to technical competitions and sports events, he encouraged us to actively participate and make the most of our college experience.
+* Following that, we attended a lecture by Dr. Amit Kamra, the in-charge of the Digital Marketing Club (DMC).
+He introduced us to the club, its objectives, and the core team members who actively contribute to its success.
+Dr. Kamra also showcased some of the impressive work done by his students as part of the club's activities.
+He mentioned that the club focuses on nurturing students' talents in the field of digital marketing by giving them hands-on experience.
+He also explained how interested students can join the club and become part of its various projects and initiatives.
+Additionally, he informed us that all the official social media accounts of GNDEC — including Facebook, Instagram, YouTube, and others — are managed by him and his team.
+* After that, Dr. Randhir Singh conducted a lecture on the rules and procedures related to examinations.
+He explained the importance of attendance and how it is linked to eligibility for exams, including Mid-Semester Tests (MSTs) and final exams.
+He also introduced us to the academic protocol and the Guru Portal, a dedicated platform where students can access important information related to attendance, exam schedules, results, and fee payments.
+Through this portal, students can stay updated with all academic and administrative activities throughout the semester.
+* After the initial lectures, we had a short break, followed by our regular academic sessions.
+The first class was BEEE (Basic Electrical and Electronics Engineering), in which the teacher discussed the syllabus with us and gave a brief overview of the first chapter on DC Circuits and basic electrical components.

+Later, we attended a P2P (Peer-to-Peer) session, conducted by our seniors Harjot Singh and Yuvraj Singh.
+They began by interacting with us and getting to know the new students through short introductions.
+They then introduced the basic concept of the P2P program and explained how it is designed to help first-year students adjust better to college life, academics, and overall development with the guidance of their seniors.
+## Reflection:
+Day 7 was both informative and engaging.
+We got to learn about various college clubs, academic systems, and even interacted with our seniors.
+It helped us understand the opportunities and support available at the college, making us feel more connected and confident.